 Although it is conveniently located near downtown Lansing, the airport also has the drawback of being more expensive to fly into than facilities in Detroit.

-The airport is located three miles (5km) northwest of Lansing.
+The airport is located three miles (5km) northwest of downtown Lansing.

 Getting to the city

-Capital Area Transit Authority (CATA) provides fixed route bus service to Capital Region International Airport seven days a week with Route #14.
-The fare is $1.25, and schedules can be found at www.cata.org.
+Capital Area Transit Authority (CATA) provides fixed route bus service to Capital Region International Airport seven days a week along Route 14.
+The fare is $1.25.

-Car rental companies at Lansing Airport include Avis, Budget, Enterprise, Hertz and National.
+Car rental companies at the airport include Avis, Budget, Hertz and National.

-Short-term parking at Lansing Capital City Airport is charged at $2 for the first hour and $3 for each additional hour with a daily maximum of $12.
-Long-term parking is $2 per hour up to $8.50 per day and $42.50 per week.
+Parking is free for the first 15 minutes in both parking lots.
+Short-term parking costs $2 for the first hour, and $3 for each additional hour, up to a daily maximum of $12.
+Long-term parking costs $2 per hour, $10 per day, and $50 per week.

 Flights to Lansing Capital City Airport are available via Sun Country Airlines, Delta, and United Express.